 Dinner is on your own this evening.

 After breakfast, our Vienna city tour features the Ringstrasse, probably the greatest achievement of the Emperor Franz Joseph.
 This boulevard encircling the Innen Stadt was mapped out in the 1860s along the ramparts Joseph II had begun clearing 80 years prior.
 The Neo-Classical buildings along the Ringstrasse bring together all the greatest architectural styles in an exuberant celebration of all that seemed possible during the Industrial Revolution.
-Then, we'll see another side of Vienna with a stop at the Naschmarkt for lunch together.
-A spectacular multicultural marketplace that dates back to the 16th century, Naschmarkt is located along and above the Wien River.
-Stalls and vendors offering everything from exotic fruits and vegetables to sidewalk art here.
-There are also galleries, coffeehouses, and restaurants poking out of narrow alleyways.
-It’s a lively, fun setting for our lunch together.
+After our tour, we'll enjoy lunch together at a local restaurant.

-This morning, we explore the expansive summer estate of Habsburg royalty, Schoenbrunn Palace (whose name means “beautiful spring”).
+This morning, we hop aboard the local subway to visit the expansive summer estate of Habsburg royalty, Schoenbrunn Palace (whose name means “beautiful spring”).
 Featuring 1,400 rooms, meticulously maintained gardens, and an architectural legacy that stretches back to the 17th century, the palace is now a UNESCO World Heritage Site.
 Our visit includes a tour of palace highlights and free time to spend exploring the palace’s stunning park and gardens.

 After lunch on your own, the afternoon is at leisure.
 Make discoveries at your own pace in the city that served as home and inspiration to some of the world’s greatest artists, thinkers, and musicians.
 You’ll see statues of Strauss, Mozart, Beethoven, and Mahler throughout the city, monuments to the integral nature of music in Viennese life.
 The numerous performances of the Vienna State Opera House are the constant talk of the town, and its performers are treated like celebrities.
 The strains of waltz music emanate from the many cafes, and when the weather agrees, the entertainment moves outdoors to the sidewalks.